 Virtual Academic Space

-Fordham's Virtual Academic Space, hosted by Apporto, provides students and faculty access to the software applications normally found in a campus computer lab or classroom.
+The Virtual Academic Space, hosted by Apporto, is the University's virtual computer lab that provides students and faculty with access to software applications commonly found in a campus computer lab or classroom.

 Standard Virtual Desktop

 - Browsers (Google Chrome, Microsoft Edge, Mozilla Firefox)